Physics-informed neural particle flow for the Bayesian update step: Experiments

 \paragraph{Quantitative analysis} The performance metrics on the test set are summarized in Table~\ref{tab:performance_summary}.
 The PINPF significantly outperforms the analytic flow baselines in terms of distribution matching, measured by ED and SWD.
 While the mean exact flow and localized exact flow are computationally inexpensive, they rely on Gaussian approximations that fail to capture the curvature of the TDOA posterior.
 The incompressible flow, while flexible, is computationally heavier and exhibits higher error.
 The increase in computation is the result of the adaptive stepsize selection algorithm, which generally assigns small $\lambda$ stepsizes, thus increasing the required function evaluations by approximately an order of maginude in this case.
 As a result, it can be said, that the learned flow is less stiff, therefore can use larger stepsizes while still maintaining good performance.
 Among the deterministic methods evaluated, PINPF has accuracy closest to the annealed MCMC benchmark and achieves competitive inference time.

 \paragraph{Qualitative analysis} We analyze two distinct scenarios to understand the failure modes of the Daum--Huang flow baselines.

 \begin{itemize} \item {Scenario A: Informative prior (Fig.~\ref{fig:tdoa-general}).} In this case, the prior is reasonably close to the likelihood.
 As expected, the mean exact flow produces samples from a Gaussian distribution, which fails to capture the tails.
-The incompressible flow demonstrates the ``fringe'' behavior described by Fig.~8 in \cite{mori2016adaptive}: particles move towards the likelihood but stop at the fringe of the probability mass, leading to poor variance estimation.
+The incompressible flow demonstrates the ``fringe'' behavior described by Fig.~8 in \cite{mori2016adaptive}.
+Particles move towards the likelihood but stop at the fringe of the probability mass, meaning they accumulate at the outer boundary of the high-probability region rather than penetrating the mode, which leads to poor variance estimation and an artificial ring-like particle distribution.
 The localized exact flow performs better by linearizing locally, but it overestimates the density in the lower tail region.
 This local linearization, however only performs well in this case, as the prior is informative.
 In contrast, PINPF correctly moves the particles into the non-Gaussian curved shape, though with slight variance underestimation near the mode. \item {Scenario B: Distant prior (Fig.~\ref{fig:tdoa-wrong-prior}).} This scenario represents a difficult test where the prior mean is far from the true target.
 The flows based on linearization (mean exact flow and localized exact flow) collapse, as the linearization of the measurement function produces inaccurate results when the prior particles are in very low likelihood regions.
 This result aligns with Fig. 3/a in \cite{crouse2021particle}.
-The incompressible flow concentrates on the mode, but also scatteris particles in incorrect directions.
+The incompressible flow concentrates on the mode, but also scatters particles in incorrect directions.
 PINPF demonstrates better posterior distribution coverage.
-Because the network approximates the global transport map via amortization, it successfully navigates particles from the distant prior to the correct posterior mode without the linearization errors occuring in the exact flows. \end{itemize}
+Because the network approximates the global transport map via amortization, it successfully navigates particles from the distant prior to the correct posterior mode without the linearization errors occurring in the exact flows. \end{itemize}

-\paragraph{Trajectory analysis} Fig.~\ref{fig:tdoa-trajectory} illustrates the particle trajectories generated by PINPF.
+\paragraph{Trajectory analysis} Figure~\ref{fig:tdoa-trajectory} illustrates the particle trajectories generated by PINPF.
 The learned vector field produces smooth paths that particles follow from the prior to the posterior.
+Crucially, because any local violation of the continuity equation would compound during integration and distort the final distribution, the accurate formation of the complex posterior geometry implicitly confirms that the network maintains a stable, low PDE residual even when traversing regions far from the prior mean.